Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Notice and evidence expectations under the NES
+Notice and evidence under the National Employment Standards

-When evidence requests are appropriate
+When evidence requests are appropriate — and when they are not

 Psychosocial considerations and reasonable adjustments

-Documenting decisions and reducing escalation
+Documenting decisions and supporting consistency

-What employers should review
+What employers should put in place

 Frequently asked questions